SUSAN YORK IN "CONTACT: LOCAL TO GLOBAL" AT NEW MEXICO MUSEUM OF ART

 In the spring of 2018 the Fondation de l’Hermitage is turning its attention to pastels, a fascinating medium halfway between drawing and painting.
 Inspired by Danseuses au repos, the famous pastel by Degas donated to the Fondation de l’Hermitage twenty years ago, this exhibition will feature 150 masterpieces from public and private collections in Switzerland.
 Works covering five centuries, from the early Renaissance masters to contemporary artists, will provide a historical overview of this singular technique.

 The exhibition catalogue, co-produced with La Bibliothèque des Arts, will feature colour reproductions of all the works on show, and several essays written by experts on the different periods and on the pastel medium itself.

 Curated by Sylvie Wuhrmann, Director of the Fondation de l’Hermitage, and Aurélie Couvreur, Curator of the Fondation de l’Hermitage.

 On view through October 18, 2018

-For the second long-term installation presented in The Drawing Center’s Lab Corridor, Santa Fe-based artist Susan York will create a site-specific installation that references the internal structure of the museum’s 35 Wooster Street building.
-Using graphite as a sculptural rather than a two-dimensional medium, York will create replicas of parts of the museum’s foundation: eroded concrete piers that protrude above the museum’s ground floor.
-York’s long-term installation will initiate an expanded field of activity at The Drawing Center, pointing to new opportunities for exploring drawing as an interactive and socially-minded practice.
-Additionally, by bringing attention to The Drawing Center’s building, York’s installation will generate opportunities for discussion about the importance of museums continuing as public spaces with permanent, physical presence.
+For the second long-term installation presented in The Drawing Center’s Lab Corridor, Santa Fe-based artist Susan York has created a site-specific installation that references the internal structure of the museum’s 35 Wooster Street building.
+Using graphite as a sculptural rather than a two-dimensional medium, York has constructed replicas of parts of the museum’s foundation: eroded concrete piers that protrude above the museum’s ground floor.
+York’s long-term installation initiates an expanded field of activity at The Drawing Center, pointing to new opportunities for exploring drawing as an interactive and socially-minded practice.
+Additionally, by bringing attention to The Drawing Center’s building, York’s installation generates opportunities for discussion about the importance of museums continuing as public spaces with permanent, physical presence.

 Organized by Amber Harper, Assistant Curator.